 We encourage you to pack your child a healthy and realistic-sized lunch.
 Please include a spoon for potted yogurts and if possible peel fruit ready to eat.
 We ask you not to include fizzy drinks or sweets.
 Please do not include any nut-based food in packed lunches.

 School milk is provided in Early Years.
-It is available free of charge until your child’s fifth birthday after which there is a charge (currently £15.00 per term).
+It is available free of charge until your child’s fifth birthday after which there is a charge (approximately £16.00 per term).
 It is optional whether your child has milk.
 All children have access to water throughout the day.

-You do not need to provide snacks for your child.
 All children in Year R and Key Stage 1 are offered fruit each morning as part of the Government's ‘Fruit for Schools’ initiative.
 Children in KS2 can bring in a healthy snack, such as a piece of fruit, if required.

 Free School Meals and milk

-Every child in reception, year 1 and year 2 in state-funded schools will receive a free school lunch from September 2014.
+Every child in reception, year 1 and year 2 in state-funded schools will receive a free school lunch.

 The government will fund schools in England to provide every child in reception, year 1 and year 2 with a hot, nutritious meal at lunch time.
 The aim is to improve academic attainment and save families money .